sgago/thestudyguide/algorithms/algorithms.md

 }
 ```

-The complexity down not grow faster than N for large inputs; likewise, it's not wrong to say that the loop doesn't grow faster than N^2.
+The complexity does not grow faster than N for large inputs.
+Hopefully this makes sense because the loop runs N times.
+However, the complexity doesn't grow faster than N^2 either, does it?
+This is one of the reasons why Big O can get confusing in informal discussions.

 N is a tighter, more restrictive bound.
 N^2 is less accurate but not *technically* wrong.
-We typically strive to provide the tightest bounds, but this is one of the reasons why Big O gets confusing in informal discussions.
+We typically strive to provide the tightest bounds, N in this case.

+If it helps, an interviewer is *usually* asking for Big Theta when they ask for the time complexity.
+If you feel unsure if they actually want Big O or Big Theta, you can ask and attempt to explain this long pedantic side note.

-This guide is focused on getting a job in industry, not academia.
+Anyway, this guide is focused on getting a job in industry, not academia.
 As such, it will use the looser Big O definition to keep the circus moving.
-This guide will take it one step further and drop O and paraentheses and simply say N^2 or NLogN.
+Also, this guide will take it a step further and drop the O and paraentheses and simply say N^2 or NLogN to mean O(N^2) and O(NLogN) so that the author can stave off carpel tunnel syndrome a bit longer.

 # Hash functions and maps
 A hash function converts arbitrary sized data into a fixed value, typically an Int32.
 For example, summing all integers in an array and mod'ing them by 100.
 We convert a bunch of data or text into a smaller, ergonomic number.